Holllyyyy/conquering-responsive-layouts/README.md

-# Conquering Responsive Layouts course of Kevin Powell
+# Conquering Responsive Layouts course by Kevin Powell

 ## Table of contents